DimaBond174/SpecNet/README.md

 * via the TCP/IP connection of the Internet / Wi-Fi network (works starting from API 19).
 2. SpecNet server for organizing a TCP/IP communication channel via the Internet or Wi-Fi network (implemented in C ++, tested under Linux.
 It is planned to complete the implementation for other common operating systems and to run directly on Wi-Fi equipment).

-How to build from sources and setup SpecNet you can read [here: WiKi](https://github.com/DimaBond174/SpecNet/wiki/1.-Setup-SpecNetServ):
+How to build from sources and setup SpecNet you can read [here: WiKi](https://github.com/DimaBond174/SpecNet/wiki/1.-Setup-SpecNetServ)

+Android app you can get [here: Android application](https://play.google.com/store/apps/details?id=com.bond.specnet)

+Binary and apk install files [here: Artifactory](https://drive.google.com/open?id=1AdLupJ7z2Zy7gfZbRtf3hSYqKcX8iVdZ)

 As you develop for other devices and media, the source code will be uploaded to this repository.